12pm-1pm Pacific Time

 Occupational Exposures in Nail Salons - Emerging Insights from an Ongoing Study

-Many of us have been in a nail salon, with a technician carefully work over our hands or feet for long periods of time.
+Many of us have been in a nail salon, with a technician carefully working over our hands or feet for long periods of time.
 If you have had a manicure or pedicure, you’ve seen the physical demands of nail salon work up close.
 This session brings visibility to the hidden risks faced by nail salon workers, using innovative research methods with early findings that can inform more inclusive, effective occupational health strategies.

 Nail salon work reflects the realities of millions of service and frontline jobs, where physical strain and psychosocial stress intersect, this research and finding are relevant to improving worker health, safety, and equity across today’s nail salon workforce.